jonluca/Password-Security-Presentation/PITCHME.md

 ---

-#### Is cracking a password the only attack?
+#### But is cracking a password the only attack?

 ---

+Password Reuse

+---

-Password reuse is actually a much more suble issue.
+- Password reuse is actually a much more suble issue.

-Most people use the same password for different sites
+- Most people use the same password for different sites, or small variations of it |

 ---

 A *lot* of sites have been hacked.